 You are here

-A national survey reveals that one in ten Australians do not believe in evolution — and three in ten think that humans lived at the same time as dinosaurs.
+A national survey reveals that one in eleven Australians does not believe in evolution — and three in eleven think that humans lived at the same time as dinosaurs.

 A new report discussing a poll of Muslims around the globe suggests (PDF, p.
 132) that "[m]any Muslims around the world believe in evolution."

 A new Gallup poll on public opinion about evolution suggests that the rate of acceptance of evolution in the United States is "essentially unchanged" over the years.